-1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a Ribbon placing.
+Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a Ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others.

-- First or second year in project

-- 2 Three years in project

-- Intermediates (11-13 yrs. old)

-- 3 First or second year in project

-- Three years or more in project 4
+- 3 First or second year in project - 4 Three years or more in project

-- Senior (14-18 yrs. old)
+Senior (14-18 yrs. old)

-- 5 First or second year in project

-- 6 Three years or more in project
+- 5 First or second year in project - 6 Three years or more in project